wetryingtodorock/getblock-docs/en/rpc-service/bsc/ws/bsc_debug_getBadBlocks.md

 ---
-title: bsc:debug_getBadBlocks \[WebSocket\] {disallowed}
+title: debug_getBadBlocks  {disallowed} - Binance Smart Chain
-description: Returns a list of invalid blocks.
-This is used to detect and analyzeconsensus flaws.
+description: Example code for the debug_getBadBlocks  {disallowed} ws method. Сomplete guide on how to use debug_getBadBlocks  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters